PRosler/Superusers/README.md

 # Superusers & EV Adoption in the USA
 This Project was created to provide quantitative insights for the white paper 'Gasoline Superusers' (M. Metz.
-J. London, P. Roesler) and contains three main parts:
+J. London, P. Roesler) and contains three main parts which were largely created independently of each other:
 1) Superusers analysis (Python)
 2) EV Adoption Policy Model (Excel)
 3) Emission Pathways Gasoline Consumption Groups Model (Excel)